Naspers steps up agri-investment, leading $17m funding round for Aerobotics

 20 January 2021 - 13:55

-Naspers, one of the world’s top 10 technology investors, is stepping up its investment in agriculture, having led a $17m funding round for agri-tech start-up, Aerobotics — the second such deal for the group announced this week.
+Naspers, one of the world’s top 10 technology investors, is stepping up its investment in agriculture, having led a $17m (R253m) funding round for agri-tech start-up Aerobotics — the second such deal for the group announced this week.

 BL Premium